vfarcic/devops24/manuscript/08-jenkins-cd.md

 ...
 ```

 The first set of steps of the `build` stage starts in the `golang` container.
 The first action is to customize the name of the build by changing the value of the `displayName`.
-However, that is not allows in Declarative Pipeline.
+However, that is not allowed in Declarative Pipeline.
 Luckily, there is a way to bypass that limitation by defining the `script` block.
 Inside it can be any set of pipeline instructions we'd normally define in a Scripted Pipeline.
 A `script` block is a nifty way to temporarily switch from Declarative to Scripted Pipeline which allows much more freedom and is not bound by Declarative's strict format rules.

 There was no special reason for using `golang` container to set the `displayName`.
 We could have done it in any of the other containers available in our agent defined through `yamlFile`.
-The only reason why we choose `golang` over any other lies in the next step.
+The only reason why we chose `golang` over any other lies in the next step.

 Since, this time, our Dockerfile does not use multi-stage builds and, therefore, does not run unit tests nor it builds the binary needed for the final image, we have to run those steps separately.
-Given that the application is written in Go, we need its compiler available in `golang` container.
+Given that the application is written in Go, we need its compiler available in the `golang` container.
 The actual steps are defined as [k8sBuildGolang.groovy](https://github.com/vfarcic/jenkins-shared-libraries/blob/master/vars/k8sBuildGolang.groovy) inside the same repository we used in the previous chapter.
 Feel free to explore it and you'll see that it contains the same commands we used before inside the first stage of our multi-stage build defined in *go-demo-3 Dockerfile*.

 Once the unit tests are executed and the binary is built, we're switching to the `docker` container to build the image.
-This one, as the most of the other steps, are based on the same shared libraries we used before.
-Since you're already familiar with them, I'll comment only if there is a substantial change in the way we utilize those libraries or if we add a new one we haven't used before.
-If you already forgot how those libraries work, please consult their code (`*.groovy`) or their corresponding helper files (`*.txt`) from located in the *vars* dir of the *jenkins-shared-libraries* repository you already forked.
+This one is based on the same shared libraries we used before, just as the most of the other steps in this pipeline.
+Since you're already familiar with them, I'll comment only if there is a substantial change in the way we utilize those libraries, or if we add a new one that we haven't used before.
+If you already forgot how those libraries work, please consult their code (`*.groovy`) or their corresponding helper files (`*.txt`) located in the *vars* dir of the *jenkins-shared-libraries* repository you already forked.

 Let's move into the next stage.